This chapter of the Alliance Française participates in the project AF FRAMES

 What is AF FRAMES?

-Recognizing the Common European Framework of Reference (CEFR) as a solid ground for understanding French as a Foreign Language teaching, learning and assessment, the AF FRAMES project adapts the CEFR philosophy and components to the English-speaking learners’ needs.
+Recognizing the Common European Framework of Reference (CEFR) as a solid ground for understanding French as a Foreign Language teaching, learning and assessing, project AF FRAMES seeks to adapt the CEFR philosophy and components to the American context and specificities.

 What does it mean for your Alliance Chapter?

-- In order to complete the project, your instructors of French as Foreign Language have undergone a series of professional development workshops on the latest standards and techniques applying to their craft.
+- In order to complete the project, your French as a Foreign Language Teachers have undergone a series of professional development workshops on the latest standards and techniques applying to their craft.

-- The teaching staff team has laid the groundwork for continued reflection on best practices in setting objectives for the classroom, in teaching these objectives, and in assessing their results.
+- The teaching staff team has laid the groundwork for a continued reflexion on best practices in setting objectives for the classroom, in teaching these objectives, and in assessing their results.

-- Your school curricula and pedagogical materials are current with the latest publications.
+- Your school's curricula and pedagogical materials are current with the latest publications.
 They have been carefully examined and improved, when needed, according to commonly recognized standards which are understood and supported throughout Europe and by a number of Alliance Française chapters in the United States and Canada.

 What does it mean to you?

-- Clear learning objectives, as defined by a widely understood “global scale”
+- clear learning objectives, as described by a widely understood 'global scale'

-- Better preparation of certifications and diplomas, as most are now CEFR compliant
+- better preparation of certifications and diplomas, as most are now CEF compliant.

-- Overall, the guarantee that you have enrolled in a school which dedicates a great deal of resources and time to improving and controlling the quality of its teaching.
+- overall, the guarantee that you have enrolled in a school which dedicates a great deal of resources and time in upgrading and controling the quality of its teaching.

 Learn more about the Common European Framework (CEF)